Corrugated Cardboard Disposal Ban

 Starting April 1, 2018, clean and dry corrugated cardboard will not be accepted in the landfill, per Lincoln Municipal Code 8.32.040*.

 What type of cardboard is not allowed for disposal in the landfill?

-Clean, dry corrugated cardboard will not be accepted in the landfill.
+Clean, dry corrugated cardboard is not accepted in the landfill.
 Corrugated cardboard that is soiled with food waste or is completely wet is accepted in the landfill.